fenichelar/ember-simple-auth-token/README.md

 });
 ```

+Please note, the JWT authenticator will decode a token and look for the
+expiration time found by looking up the token[JWT.tokenExpireName].
+It then
+calculated the difference between current time and the expire time to
+determine when to make the next automatic token refresh request.

+For example, your decoded token might look like this:

+token = {
+  'user': 'george',
+  'email': 'george@castanza.com'
+  'exp': '98343234' // <ISO-8601> UTC seconds from e.g. python backend.
+}

+In this case the token expire name is using the default `exp` as set by the
+`JWT.tokenExpireName` property.

+An automatic token refresh request would be sent out at token[tokenExpireName] - now()

 ## The Authorizer

 The authorizer authorizes requests by adding `token` property from the session in the `Authorization` header: